seqan/seqan/manual/source/Tutorial.rst

   This tutorial introduces you to SeqAn's alphabets, or in other words, the contained types of sequences.

 :ref:`tutorial-string-sets`
-  StringSets This tutorial introduces you to SeqAn's ``String Set``, an efficient data structure to store a set of sequences.
+  StringSets This tutorial introduces you to SeqAn's ``StringSet``, an efficient data structure to store a set of sequences.

 :ref:`tutorial-sequences-in-depth`
   In this tutorial you will learn how to optimize the work with sequences, using different specializations of Strings and different overflow strategies for capacity changes.